 MORE: ProtonVPN Free Review

-But you do get to connect to ProtonVPN servers manually for Linux, BlackBerry, routers and, um, iOS, for which there's no client app yet.
-The client user interface for Windows, Mac and Android is dark and ominous, but surprisingly user-friendly.
+But you do get to connect to ProtonVPN servers manually for BlackBerry and routers, and through a command-line tool for Linux.
+The client user interface for Windows, Mac, iOS and Android is dark and ominous, but surprisingly user-friendly.
 And you can't get farther away from U.S. search warrants than a service based in Switzerland.

 We really wanted to like Hide.me's free tier, as it lets you connect almost any operating system to Hide.me's VPN servers, doesn't throttle your speed, offers tech support and gives you a one-stop "privacy check" to analyze your connection.